-LCA 1 and 2 are predicted to experience a minor adverse impact (however this will be temporary in nature) LCA 8 is predicted to experience a moderate adverse impact (however this will be temporary in nature)
+LCA 1 and 2 are predicted to experience a minor adverse effect (however this will be temporary in nature)

+LCA 8 is predicted to experience a moderate adverse effect (however this will be temporary in nature)

-Summary of Effects on Landscape at Operation
+Summary of Effects on Landscape at Operation (Table 6)

 - 1.9.3.
-In general terms the existing site is agricultural in character comprising open cultivated land contained within a tall timber close-board fence and mature woodland canopy to the south and east.
+The existing site is horticultural in character with elements of commercial use associated with the Garden Centre The site is contained within a tall, timber, close-board fence and mature woodland canopy to the south and east.
 In accordance with the guidance the amenity of the existing site is of moderate value where the degree of openness does make a positive contribution and accentuates the prominence of the local woodland.
-The predicted operational impacts on the landscape within the study area is made in light of this existing context. - 1.9.4.
-In summary the magnitude of change experienced by the majority of identified character areas is negligible given the degree of encapsulation from the wider environment.
+The predicted operational impacts on the landscape within the study area are made in light of this existing context. - 1.9.4.
+In summary, the magnitude of change experienced by the majority of identified character areas, is negligible given the degree of screening from the wider environment.
 The site will incorporate high quality landscape amenity as an integral component of the masterplan.
 Links to the existing pedestrian network are improved offering new local opportunities for recreation and amenity onto land which is currently inaccessible and provides no direct benefits to the local community. - 1.9.5.
 Any predicted short-term adverse impact resulting from the Proposed Development on identified Landscape Receptors will diminish with time as new planting matures and the existing landscape character is transformed.